Constraints on Shadow Radius and Instabilities Arising from Various Perturbations in Spherically Symmetric Black Holes in Einstein-power-Yang-Mills-Gauss-Bonnet Gravity: Black hole shadow formulas and applications

-Since the Gauss-Bonnet term serves merely as a higher-order curvature correction, the four-dimensional gravitational constant $G$ after compactification can still be expressed as the ratio of the high-dimensional gravitational constant $\mathscr{G}$ to the extra-dimensional compactification volume $\mathscr{V}_{(n-4)}$.
-Therefore, the $\mathscr{G} M$ term in the metric \eqref{eq:lapsefunc2} can also be reformulated as $G \left(2\pi\mathscr{R}\right)^{n-3}$ in compliance with the stipulation $M=2\pi\mathscr{R}$.
-In actual numerical calculations, in order to obtain the value of $R_{s}$ (i.e., Eq. \eqref{eq:highdimrseq}) corresponding to the metric \eqref{eq:lapsefunc2}, we will further specify $M=2\pi\mathscr{R}=1$ for convenience.
-Note that this specification implies a fixed value selected when calculating a certain dimension $n$, rather than indicating that it holds for different dimensions.
-When we do not consider calculations between different dimensions, the above specification is allowed.
+As defined above, it follows clearly that $M_{\mathrm{dyn}} \equiv \mathsf{M}$.
+In practical calculations, we adopt a system of units in which the ADM mass $\mathsf{M}$, the mass ${M}$, and the high-dimensional gravitational constant $\mathscr{G}$ are set to unity, i.e., $\mathsf{M}=M=\mathscr{G}=1$.
+It should be emphasized that this choice does not imply that the physical value of $\mathscr{G}$ is identical across different space-time dimensions; rather, the gravitational constant in each dimension is simply used as a reference unit.
+Consequently, as long as one is not concerned with physical comparisons between different dimensions or with dimensional effects associated with the gravitational constant, this choice of units is entirely justified.

 The shadow radius constraint boundaries $r_{\mathrm{sh}}$ in high-dimensional space-time exhibit explicit dimensional dependence, with distinct parameter bounds emerging for each space-time dimension $n$.
-Additionally, an intriguing phenomenon is that for the high-dimensional constraint equation, the contribution of $G$ to $r_{\mathrm{sh}}$ is affected by the dimension $n$ when $G\neq1$.
+Additionally, an intriguing phenomenon is that for the high-dimensional constraint equation, the contribution of $\mathscr{G}$ to $r_{\mathrm{sh}}$ is affected by the dimension $n$ when $\mathscr{G}\neq1$.
+It can be seen that Eqs. \eqref{eq:highdimrange} and \eqref{eq:4dimrange} are equivalent when the space-time dimension is set to four.

-Therefore, for the sake of standardization of shadow radius constraints, when we systematically constrain the characteristic parameters in high-dimensional black hole solutions, Eq. \eqref{eq:highdimrange} should be used.